 This is my professional blog where I occasionally write about library-oriented things and about my own work within the library profession.

 I started this site in April 1999 when I found the URL available as I was doing vaguely work-oriented stuff at the reference desk of the community college I worked at in Seattle.
 I’ve always had things I wanted to tell and show people online and the nascent blog format became the way to do that.
-I’ve worked in many libraries since, and while my interests have evolved, I don’t think they’ve changed terribly much.
 I love libraries because I believe they are a true manifestation of the public sphere in the US.
 They are a place where people can read what they want, be who they are, and inform themselves about what interests them.

-I am not currently a member of ALA though I was elected to be an ALA Councilor in 2004.
+I was elected to be an ALA Councilor in 2004 and served a two year term.
+I re-joined ALA in 2020 to be the Vermont Chapter Councilor.
 I feel the double-edged sword of participating in a flawed system versus sitting out and not participating at all.
-I write on library topics frequently, and have published two books.
-I co-edited Revolting Librarians Redux.
-And I wrote Without A Net: Librarians Bridging the Digital Divide.
-I’m on the road speaking on library issues a lot, check the sidebar on the main page and please come see me and say hello if I’ll be in your town.
+I write on library topics frequently, and have published two books: I co-edited Revolting Librarians Redux, and I wrote Without A Net: Librarians Bridging the Digital Divide.
+I’m on the road speaking on library issues a lot, mostly in New England.

-All personal content on this website is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 License.
+All personal content on this website is licensed under a CC BY-NC license.